uditagarwal97/Achlys/Benchmarks/underhanded-c/README.md

 5. Ghislain Lemaur: Input from(in this case output to) a file.
 The default path is /tmp/log.txt.
 If the UID is > 10000, it creates a bug.
 Can achieve it by `usermod -u 10001 <USER> && chown <USER> /tmp/log.txt`
 6. Matt Bierner: All of argv[1]...argv[5] should be less than reference (100).
 Run as `./matt_bierner 42 15 63 93 91`
 This might cause a Segmentation Fault instead of a NaN depending on the System
+The error in Matt Bierner's code is that instead of passing the function pointer of `error_messager`, it passes the pointer of `error_message`, which uses unicode characters that are valid x86 instructions